Making Your Indonesia Electronic Customs Declaration (e-CD)

 It’s easy to pay the Bali Tourist Tax online in advance of your trip.

-The electronic e-CD declaration speeds up the process for passengers by allowing them to complete the form before they travel.
+This speeds up the process for passengers by allowing them to complete the form before they travel.
 It also digitalizes the procedure, removing the need for a physical document.

 If you need your form quickly, there’s a 1-hour priority service available.
 Simply select this option when you start the application.

-Embassy registration with the e-CD declaration
+Embassy registration with your Arrival Card

 What Do I Need to Declare on the e-CD Customs Declaration Form?

-- Goods subject to import duty
+• Goods subject to import duty

 What Cannot Be Brought into Indonesia?